pudjamansyurin/gen-core/README.md

   - [ ] Re-swap the USIM_VDD and USIM_DATA pin.
   - [ ] Add Matching Network between ANT and Solder-Jumper (for next optimization)
   - [ ] Give serial solder connector like GPS (for debugging)
-  - [ ] Remove LTC if not needed, instead use B+ directly
+  - [ ] Change LTC output from 3.8v to 4.2v
   - [ ] Increase C42 value
+  - [ ] Move SIMcard related components closer to the SIMcard-holder
 - [ ] AUDIO:
   - [ ] Connect pin 41 to GND (bellow the chip)
   - [ ] Give GND hole (un-isolated) bellow the chip.